 If you have little in the way of symptoms, after discussion with your doctor, you may choose to wait to see how your symptoms develop.
 In some women, symptoms do not become any worse over time, and they may even improve.
 However, if you develop any new symptoms, you should see your doctor.

-During this period of watchful waiting, however, there are a number of things that you may be able to do to help prevent the prolapse from getting any worse.
+During this period of watchful waiting, however, there are a number of things that you may be able to do to help prevent the genitourinary (GU) prolapse from becoming any worse.
 As discussed above, there are a number of things that can cause a rise in the pressure inside your tummy (abdomen), increasing risk of GU prolapse, or making GU prolapse worse.
 There is no evidence currently that making these changes helps; however, it makes sense to give them a try.
 For example:

 - If you have GU prolapse and are overweight, it may help if you lose weight.
 See separate leaflet called Weight Reduction - How to Lose Weight for more details.

 - If you are constipated you should discuss this with your GP to ensure that you are receiving adequate treatment.
 See separate leaflet called Constipation in Adults for more details.

 - Coughing can make prolapse worse.
 If you smoke, you should try to give up.
 See separate leaflet called Tips to Help you Stop Smoking for more details.

 - You should try to avoid heavy lifting, as this may make prolapse worse.

 Pelvic floor exercises

 All women with GU prolapse, whether they have symptoms or not, should do pelvic floor exercises.
-The exercises may stop mild degrees of prolapse from getting any worse.
+The exercises may stop mild degrees of prolapse from becoming any worse.
 They may also relieve symptoms such as backache and abdominal discomfort.
 See separate leaflet called Pelvic Floor Exercises for more details.
 Your GP may refer you to a physiotherapist with specialised skills in this type of exercise.
 One-to-one supervised training may be more effective than doing the exercises on your own.